EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

 The pokémon list fetching feature is not divided into different difficulty levels.
 This feature requires the server to return a listing of simpler data models when queried for the route `GET /pokemon`.
-The route should have path parameters `start` and `end`, which specify the pokédex number of the first and last pokémon to include (unlike list splicing, this should include also the last number).
-An example call for the route
+The route should have path parameters `start` and `end`, which specify the start and end of the search.
+The indexing should treat the pokémon list as starting from 0 and should exclude the index given as the ending index.

 The model returned for each pokémon found should have the following data: